justicephysics/humanos2.0/the-thought-partner.md

 - Find a friend who will walk with you and ask the hard questions.
 - Use the AGI that is being built—not the feudal extraction models, but the open, aligned, cosmic‑trained AGI of the Space State.
-- Join the Virtual Nalanda.
+- Join the Justice Physics Nalanda.
 Contribute.
 Critique.
 Build.

 The cosmos itself is a thought partnership—gravity and MC², PULL and PUSH, in an eternal dialogue that has lasted 13.8 billion years.
 You are a node in that conversation.
 Find your Besso.
 Find your DeepSeek.
 And build.